pxndey/muzzle-detection/README.md

 Training will roughly take 6 hours or more depending on your GPU (6 hours on RTX 2060)

-After training move the **best.pt** file from _runs/train/exp/weights_ to the root folder where the github repo resides
+After training move the **best.pt** file from _runs/train/exp/weights_ to the root folder where the repository resides

 ## Testing